-A major Medicare secondary payer (MSP) watch-list item for 2021 continues to be how and when CMS will implement the Provide Accurate Information Directly (PAID) Act.
+A major Medicare secondary payer (MSP) watch-list item for 2021 is CMS’s eventual implementation of the Provide Accurate Information Directly (PAID) Act.
 Signed into law on December 11, 2020, the PAID Act will make changes to CMS’s Section 111 Query Process.
 In general, under the PAID Act, CMS will be required to provide RREs with information regarding a claimant’s Medicare Part C (Medicare Advantage) and Medicare Part D (prescription drug) enrollment status through the Section 111 Query Process.

 The PAID Act requires CMS to expand the Section 111 Query Process to (i) identify whether a claimant subject to the query is, or during the preceding 3-year period has been, entitled to benefits under the Medicare program; and if so, (ii) CMS must provide the RRE with the plan name and address of any Medicare Advantage plan under Part C and any prescription drug plan under part D in which the claimant is enrolled or has been enrolled during such period.

 To put this into perspective, currently, when an RRE submits the required Query Process data elements to CMS, if the queried individual is identified as a Medicare beneficiary, the Query response only confirms he/she is enrolled in Medicare.
 It does not provide any information about which “part” of the Medicare program he/she is enrolled in.